swank-rats/docs/in/game-server/game-server.md

 # Game-Server

-The game server is the core component of the swank-rats game and controlls and organizes all the other components and parties in the game.
+The game-server is the core component of the swank-rats game and controlls and organizes all the other components and parties in the game.

 ## Requirements client and server